biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/collection/filter.ahk' class='text-muted'>source</a>

-Iterates over elements of collection, returning an array of all elements predicate returns truthy for.
+Iterates over elements of `collection`, returning an array of all elements `predicate` returns truthy for.
 The predicate is invoked with three arguments: (value, index|key, collection).

 #### Arguments
 collection (Array|Object): The collection to iterate over.

-function (Function): The function invoked per iteration.
+[predicate:=.identity] (Function): The function invoked per iteration.

 #### Returns
 (Array): Returns the new filtered array.